Support » We can help you with… » Starting out » Locating and starting your new aquarium

 Once your aquarium is roughly half full, stop filling and start to arrange your plants and begin to embed the roots into the substrate.

 It’s important to plan ahead with your plants.
-Speak to your aquatic retailer to discuss favourable plants for the fish you intend to keep and get a good range of plant heights, spreading from the back of the tank to the front to create a balanced and easily viewable environment.
+Speak to your aquatic retailer to discuss favourable plants for the fish you intend to keep.
+Try to get a good range of plant heights, spreading from the back of the tank to the front to create a balanced and easily viewable environment.

 Once all of your plants are in place, carefully fill up the rest of the aquarium.